 The applicant substance use testing policy is used to screen job applicants before they are hired and is also known as a pre-employment testing policy.
 This policy is not used for internal promotions

 Employee testing policies are more complex than applicant testing policies.
-In addition to deciding which substances to test for and whether or not to use point of collection testing (POCT), employers must also decide whether to use probable cause, random or arbitrary testing, or a combination thereof.
+In addition to deciding which substances to test for and whether to use point of collection testing (POCT), employers must also decide whether to use reasonable suspicion, random, criteria-based testing, or a combination thereof.
 A brief overview of the differences:

-• Arbitrary testing is based on an event.
+Criteria-based testing (formerly known as arbitrary) is based on a set event.
 This may be an employment anniversary, a contract obligation, or other non-cause related occurrence.

 In addition to choosing a testing type, an employer implementing an employee testing policy must:

-• In addition, if the employer has more than 20 full-time employees, it must have an Employee Assistance Program approved by the Department of Health and Human Services.
+In addition, if the employer has more than 20 full-time employees, it must have an Employee Assistance Program (EAP).
+The EAP is no longer required to be certified by Maine’s DHHS.

 A Note on Point of Collection Testing (POCT):

 Point of collection testing is often referred to as rapid testing.
 This is where a preliminary screening test is conducted at the site of collection.
-In such instances, samples returning a negative result are immediately destroyed in view of the employee, while non-negatives are sent off to a certified laboratory for further testing.”
+In such instances, samples returning negative results are immediately destroyed in view of the employee, while non-negatives are sent off to a certified laboratory for further testing.

 For employers that choose to test both applicants and current employees, there is a template that incorporates both testing types into one document for more efficient policy management.